 The monthly meeting where we shared profitability (or not), performance, people change and updates and generate progress (could be company charity events, new major focus, project updates) was an incredible way to move from benevolent dictator where individuals started to present to the team, take ownership of their parts of the business delivery puzzle and to step up and become leaders.

-Regarding sales specific growth focus, you cannot take your eye off the operation ball but I do ultimately know that you cannot over invest in an operation platform without ramping up the income to pay for those new investments.
-Particularly when recruiting sales people, I would recommend always when at all possible employing three sales people for sales training simultaneously.
+Regarding sales specific growth focus, you cannot take your eye off the operation ball but I do ultimately know that you cannot over-invest in an operation platform without ramping up the income to pay for those new investments.
+Particularly when recruiting salespeople, I would recommend always when at all possible employing three sales people for sales training simultaneously.
 The competition to do their best will be strong, the best will rise to the top and the accelerated effort you gain by delivering a multiple reach induction programme which is less distracting for those delivering operational and logistics support to sales will be much appreciated.
-Do also sense check with your people their feeling on how people are going to fit in.
+Do also sense check with your people there feeling on how people are going to fit in.
 In my experience, early doubts are more often than not alarm bells and you need to let go poor performers fast.
-Sales people who do not sell are NOT sales people and you will not turn them into them.
+Salespeople who do not sell are NOT sales people and you will not turn them into them.

 Lara Morgan is best known for growing Pacific Direct, from start-up to successful exit, 23 years later.
 She now invests her time in fast growth companies and represents UKTI as an Export Ambassador, having previously exported to 110 countries.
 Her vast experience and business knowledge includes specialisms in licensing luxury brands, manufacturing toiletries and selling to the hospitality environment through complex global distribution chains.
 She's also an expert in leadership and developing talent having learnt through her own experiences of employing 500 employees in an open fast growth sales culture.